jiinjeong/CSVolunteer/README.md

 		```

 * **Text Editors**
-  * When coding in HTML or CSS, we write the code in a text editor.
-A text editor is simply a program that allows you to create a document, write characters, and save the document.
+  * When coding in HTML or CSS, we write the code in a text editor, and we view the resulting webpage in a browser.
+    * A text editor is simply a program that allows you to create a document, write characters, and save the document.
+    * A browser is a program that displays HTML files as webpages, including those on the World Wide Web (the Internet).
+      * Some common browsers include Google Chrome, Apple Safari, Mozilla Firefox, Opera, Internet Explorer, and Microsoft Edge.
   * There are several different types of text editors that we can use.
     * First, let's use a *basic text editor* to create an HTML document and view it as a webpage.
       * This is the simplest way to do so, but it doesn't offer us any cool features.